lpr827/employee-handbook/docs/sick-leave.md

 For example: you have a 36-hour contract, and you are 50% incapacitated for work.
 So you are currently working 18 hours a week, temporarily.
 Do you want free time during this reintegration?
 Then you must apply for 36 holiday hours.

-## Cosmetic/aesthetic treatment

-Are you considering treatment of a cosmetic nature?
-For example, you want to get rid of glasses and therefore undergo an eye laser treatment.
-Or injectables, or a modification to your nose or breasts, or an eyelid correction?
-If there is no medical indication, then it is a purely cosmetic procedure, and the colleague is not entitled to leave of absence: sick leave as well as special leave for visiting a doctor f.e

-So without a medical indication, a colleague must have the treatment and/or procedure performed on their own time or take vacation leave for this purpose.

-It is important for the colleague and the role People Officer to make clear agreements about this prior to the period of absence.

-**Complications after surgery**

-A different situation arises when cosmetic surgery leads to medical complications that prevent a colleague from working.
-This does constitute a legitimate reason for calling in sick and continuing to pay wages during sick leave.

 [Back to home](index.md)